Krystal are the UK’s largest independent web host, with nearly 200,000 websites entrusted on their servers. But how good are they?

 All of these plans include more NVMe storage, more server resources and 24/7 emergency phone support, which is required for larger websites that have a lot of traffic.

 Talking of server resources, the higher the plan, the more you get in terms of resources and you can see these resources below:

 What is Resource Boost?
-For a 48 period every month, you can double the amount of resources you have available, so if you know that you are going to be experiencing a large volume of traffic, you can turn this on, to help your site cope better.
+For a 48 period every month, you can increase the amount of resources you have available, so if you know that you are going to be experiencing a large volume of traffic, you can turn this on, to help your site cope better.

 This resource boost doesn’t have to be used all in one go, it can be split across the month and can either be turned on and off manually or scheduled in advance.

 That isn’t all when it comes to what is included, you also get the following with every package: